-The readings that you should focus on for this section and the specific learning objectives that should be achieved with each reading are:
+The readings that you should focus on for this section and the specific learning objectives to achieve with each reading are:

 John C. Hull, Risk Management and Financial Institutions, 5th Edition (Hoboken, NJ: John Wiley & Sons, 2018).
 Chapter 24.
 Liquidity Risk [LTR-1]